vippsas/vipps-shopify/shopify-faq.md

 In Shopify, you have two main statuses:

 1. Financial status (is the order paid, refunded, cancelled, etc.?)
-2. Fulfilment status (is the order sent, or not?)
+2. Fulfillment status (is the order sent, or not?)

 ### Financial status